 Step 4: To substitute your own phrases, tap on one of the built-in default replies to change it to suit your own needs.
 These prepared phrases will be accessible within Mail and Messages apps for your convenience.

-With watchOS 2, you can customize up to twenty different auto-reply messages at a time, up from just six responses in watchOS 1.
+You can customize up to twenty different auto-reply messages at a time.
 Keep in mind that each one must replace one of Apple’s default messages.

 Whether you are in a meeting, out to dinner, at the movies or in the shower, you can let your sender know that you can’t respond in detail at the moment.